Here are some sore throat remedies to make you feel better fast.

-With a viral infection usually comes with other symptoms.
+A viral infection usually comes with other symptoms.
 Muscle aches and fatigue along with the sore throat.

-With a bacterial infection the pain is usually more focused in the throat and the pain tends to be severe.
+With a bacterial infection, the pain is usually more focused in the throat and the pain tends to be severe.
 There may also be intense pain when swallowing combined with a high fever.

 Other Causes of a Sore Throat

 Smoke, breathing in dry air, or acid reflux usually feels very different from an infection.
 Usually, patients don’t feel as sick and the pain is not as severe.